- Fidelity's rule of thumb: Aim to save at least 15% of your pre-tax income each year for retirement.

-Who doesn't have a retirement dream—a someday?
-It may be as simple as sleeping late or riding your bike on a sunny afternoon, or as daring as jumping out of a plane at age 90.
+Who doesn't have a retirement dream?
+Yours may be as simple as sleeping late or riding your bike on a sunny afternoon, or as daring as jumping out of a plane at age 90.
 Living your retirement dream the way you want means saving now—and saving enough so you don't have to worry about money in retirement.

 Is 15% enough?

-That depends, of course, on the choices you make before retirement—most importantly, when you start saving, how you invest, when you retire.
+That depends, of course, on the choices you make before retirement—most importantly, when you start saving and when you retire.
 Any other income sources you may have, such as a pension, should also be considered.

 Now that you know a savings rate to consider, here are some things that may help you get to it.

 1. Start early

 The single most important thing you can do is start saving early.
 The earlier you start, the more time you have for your investments to grow—and recover from the market's inevitable downturns.

 If retirement is decades away, it may be hard to think or care about it.
 "But when you are young is precisely the time to start saving for retirement," says Fidelity senior vice president Jeanne Thompson.
 "Even though it can be a challenge to save for the future, giving your savings those extra years to grow could make the struggle worth it—every little bit you can save helps."

 Our 15% savings rule of thumb assumes that a person retires at age 67, which is when most people will be eligible for full Social Security benefits.
 If you don't plan to work that long, you will likely need to save more than 15% a year.
 If you plan to work longer, all things being equal, your required saving rate could be lower.